📊 CNK Key Takeaways

 Cinemark Holdings, Inc. presents a mixed fundamental picture.
 Review the detailed metrics above to form your own investment thesis.

-How Cinemark Holdings, Inc. compares to Default sector averages
+How Cinemark Holdings, Inc. compares to Services sector averages

 Sector benchmarks are approximate industry averages.
 Actual sector performance may vary.